 Whole Wheat Thin Crust Pizza Dough

-Yes I am posting a recipe for yet another pizza dough.
-Don’t judge, sometimes I eat a lot of pizza and need to change up the crusts a bit (in case you hadn’t caught on).
 This was my first time ever making homemade thin crust however.
 Even though a nice fluffy edge is lovely to bite into, sometimes I really just want a lot of crispiness and a greater topping to crust ratio.

 Since I had never made thin crust before, I was curious how it became thin instead of puffy like in regular pizza dough.
 It seems to me that the only difference is the amount of flour and water you add, therefore resulting in less dough which gets rolled out to the same size.
 Who knew it would be that simple?
 I even threw in some whole wheat flour for some health-ification.

 Are you a thin, regular or thick crust person?
-Just so you know if you saw thick, don’t ever expect a recipe for that on there.
+Just so you know if you say thick, don’t ever expect a recipe for that on there.
 Ratio is much too skewed to the dough side on that one for me.
 (Don’t come to the dough side.)

 WHOLE WHEAT THIN CRUST PIZZA DOUGH